the best security blanket a child can have is parents who respect one another.

 When considering how children will be brought up, a child’s guardians (usually the parents) exercise their parental responsibilities to make those decisions.

-The time that a child spends with each parent is called [hyperlink parenting time and access] “parenting time” or “access” depending on whether it is under the Family Law Act or Divorce Act.
+The time that a child spends with each parent is called “parenting time” or “access” depending on whether it is under the Family Law Act or Divorce Act.
 Spouses can come to an agreement regarding these decisions, or in the event they cannot agree, a court can make an order it considers to be in the best interests of the child.

 Guardianship – What Does it Mean to be a Guardian of a Child?

 If you are a “guardian” of a child, this will generally mean that you have certain rights and duties involving the care and upbringing of a child.
 A guardian has the right to exercise a certain set of “parental responsibilities” that are set out in section 40 of the Family Law Act.

 These responsibilities include things like making decisions about the child’s health, where the child will live, extracurricular activities that the child will participate in or other day to day decisions on behalf of the child.

 Who is (and who is not) a Guardian?